Awabakal Environmental Education Centre logo

 Scientific Super Stars

-Many species have similar common names.
 To add to the challenge you can submit the scientific name as proof that you have done your research, just like a scientist.

-HOWEVER there is a risk; if a team have a correct common name but use the incorrect scientific name eg for an overseas species or one that lives in a different location, the team get no points as it is the incorrect species.
+HOWEVER there is a risk; if a team have a correct common name but use the incorrect scientific name eg. for an overseas species or one that lives in a different location, the team get no points as it is the incorrect species.

 We have set it that way so teachers can choose which degree of difficulty their students may wish to compete at.